-Inspection frequency Min 6 months Min 12 months Min 18 months Min 24 months Min 36 months Unrated Premises rating A В С D E No of planned primary food hygiene visits at start of year 26 102 228 19 28 50 In Year Changes 0 20 10 0 0 0 Number of inspections achieved 26 74 228 19 28 50
+Inspection frequency Min 6 months Min 12 months Min 18 months Min 24 months Min 36 months Unrated Premises rating A В С D E No of planned primary food hygiene visits at start of year 10 44 182 51 52 50

 The Council's policy is to complete 100% of inspections of premises due an inspection, in accordance with the FSA risk rating system.
+A number of additional visits are also made each year due to new premises registrations.
+These visits are recorded using COVALENT being the corporate monitoring standard.
+Additional visits are measured in terms of % greater than 100.